Resource

 The food services staff will post the lunch and dinner menus for the current and next day outside the client cafeteria.

-• An evening snack is available in the care unit.
+- An evening snack is available on the care unit.

 Hospital policies and information